baibhav0305/Tic-Tac-Toe/README.md

 1. User selects manually
 2. PC selects randomly
-3. Comparision of choices and Winner is announced
+3. Comparison of choices and Winner is announced

 **Built with**